 Creating Offices Spaces for the Future

-At Miller’s Landing, we’re bullish on the future of commercial office spaces.
+At Miller’s Landing, we’re bullish on the future of commercial offices.
 While the role of the office is evolving, it continues to play a key role in corporate culture and many employees actually prefer to work at the office versus working at home.

 About Miller’s Landing

 Miller’s Landing is an exciting new multi-use development in Castle Rock, CO.
-We’re creating a dynamic pedestrian-friendly town center supported by attractive multifamily housing and commercial office space.
+We’re creating a dynamic pedestrian-friendly town center supported by attractive multifamily housing and commercial offices.
 Miller’s Landing also offers easy access via bike or walking to downtown Castle Rock and the region’s top outdoor recreation park.

 The town center will offer desirable locations for restaurants, retail stores and entertainment venues.
 Unlike other developments, Miller’s Landing also offers large swaths of open space for work, recreation and rejuvenation.

 Castle Rock is a growing south Denver suburb located on the I-25 corridor.
 For more than 20 years, Castle Rock has rated as one of the best places to live and open a business in Colorado.
 It’s small town atmosphere, combined with access to good jobs, easy access to nearby Denver to the north and Colorado Springs to the south and abundant recreation opportunities makes Castle Rock a top choice for highly educated, well-trained professionals.

 Most work in white collar occupations, with 31 percent working in high-tech industries.
 These professionals provide companies with a large pool of prospective employees.
 And while many currently commute to work, a 2017 analysis by the National Association of Realtors® found that a majority would prefer to work locally.

 At Miller’s Landing we’re building for the future.
 We’re creating a new community that will be one of the Denver area’s most desirable places to live, work and play.
 Join us.
 Let’s build our future together.